MrHealthEconomist/R-for-Data-Science/README.md

 #  R4DS | 2016
-My worked through file of Hadley Wickham's brilliant guide to Data Science in R, along with the completed exercises.
+My worked through script of Hadley Wickham's brilliant guide to Data Science in R, along with the completed exercises.

 # Buy on Amazon
 Buy the book [here](https://www.amazon.com/Data-Science-Transform-Visualize-Model/dp/1491910399).